Ebbw Vale: Industrialisation and After: a South Wales Geographical Case Study (condensed)

 + The prime site at the north end of EV’s High Street is occupied by a derelict 1960s concrete multi-storey car park, which was a listed building so it couldn't be demolished!

-* In the 1980s students from Wilson’s School took part in fieldwork projects to find the best location for a new superstore in Blaenau Gwent, taking account of accessibility, population, possible competition, planning controls etc. The most popular choice was a derelict site on the A4046 just north of EV centre.
-In 1990 Tesco bought and developed that site.
+* In the 1980s students from Wilson’s School took part in fieldwork projects to find the best location for a possible new superstore in Blaenau Gwent, taking account of accessibility, site suitability, population, possible competition, planning controls etc. The most popular choice was a derelict site on the A4046 just north of EV centre.
+In 1990 Tesco bought and developed that same site.
 Although a vindication of the boys’ fieldwork results, it signalled the end of their superstore projects – competition was deemed too great to warrant another superstore in the District!